 Family life in the Smith household is a bit irritating, primarily because Joe is bossy and thinks he knows what is best for everyone.
 We are supposed to believe they basically all love one another, but watching the way they interact is an overall unpleasant experience.
 In fact, Joe is no better when he leaves the house.
 He is rude to others on the road, and the way he drives gets him a couple of tickets from a policeman.
 At work he always seems to be at odds with the foreman, Fred Brannan (Art Smith).

 On the first night that God speaks, Joe is the only one in the family to hear him.
 He tells Mary and Johnny about it.
-Johnny suggests it might be his friend Eddie Boyle, who has a ham radio.
-Maybe he figured out a way to cut in as a prank.
+Johnny suggests it might be his friend Eddie Boyle, who has a ham radio, and that maybe he figured out a way to cut in as a prank.
 Joe says that is ridiculous.
 “Would Eddie Boyle’s voice sound like God?”
 Johnny answers, “I don’t know.
 I never heard God.”
 Mary turns to Johnny and says, “That isn’t nice.”

 Just before that, Mary had suggested that the voice claiming to be God was part of a mystery contest or maybe an Orson Welles thing, alluding, of course, to that infamous War of the Worlds broadcast that made people believe the Martians had landed.
 In other words, it was all right for her to question whether the voice was actually God, but not for Johnny to say, “I never heard God.”
 And we do sense there is a difference.
 Mary is only questioning whether someone claiming to be God actually is God.
 But Johnny’s saying, “I never heard God,” is a little like saying, “I never saw God,” which is just one step removed from saying, “What evidence do we have that there is a God?”
 Therefore, it is important for Mom to snuff out little Johnny’s tendency to think critically before it grows into full-fledged atheism.